 AS A REMINDER: AACG is on City of Austin property.
 Part of the community match that paid for the garden infrastructure was calculated in projected member service hours.
 Failure to complete these annual hours puts our garden in jeopardy.

-Maintaining your plot and the surrounding 2′ perimeter counts towards basic plot maintenance but does not count towards required service hours.
-Service hours are only fulfilled by working in community areas or on special projects.
+Maintaining your plot and the surrounding 2′ perimeter is considered part of your basic plot maintenance and does not count towards required service hours.
+Service hours are only fulfilled by working in community areas or on stewardship team activities and special projects.

 Each plot holder is required to select at least two stewardship teams to participate in.
 We recognize and appreciate that many members have family or friends assisting in their plot maintenance, and we also encourage these people to join a stewardship team.
 Placement on a team is on a first-come, first-serve basis, and some teams have limited slots available.

 All teams require a captain or co-captains to organize projects, communicate with team members, and set team goals.
 If you are interested in leading a stewardship team, please select “I want to be a captain” under the Stewardship Team Caption option.
-We will contact you with your team members’ information and more details.
-Each team will also report to a designated steering committee member.
+If the position is available, you will be provided your team members’ information and more details.
+Each team also reports to a designated steering committee member.
 If no leadership positions are taken, members will be selected to manage their team on a quarterly rotational basis.

-To find a stewardship team that is right for you, one that suits your interests, skills and abilities, please review the team options below.
+To find a stewardship team that suits your interests, skills and abilities, please review the team options below.